Luncy-May/LuncyStory-/refactor.md

 ## see below for some changes to improve code readability and optimize performance

 # client/src/utils/formatDate.js
-Separate formatDateTime(input) into three different parts for clarity and readability:
+//Separate formatDateTime(input) into three different parts for clarity and readability:
-    - function formatTime(date)
+//    - function formatTime(date)
-    - function formatDate(date)
+//    - function formatDate(date)
-    - export default function formatDateTime(date)
+//    - export default function formatDateTime(date)
-The method formatDateTime calls formatTime and formatDate
+//The method formatDateTime calls formatTime and formatDate

-Combine the conditional statements together using one if followed by else if
+//Combine the conditional statements together using one if followed by else if

-Comment out const timeDifferenceInWeeks = Math.floor(timeDifferenceInDays / 7);
+//Comment out const timeDifferenceInWeeks = Math.floor(timeDifferenceInDays / 7);
-because it is not needed
+//because it is not needed
 <br>
-I chose to separate date and time because based on the principle that components make React more flexible and user-friendly, I prefer to view "date" and "time" as two separate components, and the big component "DateTime" uses "date" and "time" as its sub-components.
-By designing this way, if there is any future update in algorithms or styling, it would be easier to make respective changes instead of mixing everything together.
+//I chose to separate date and time because based on the principle that components make
+//React more flexible and user-friendly, I prefer to view "date" and "time" as two separate
+//components, and the big component "DateTime" uses "date" and "time" as its
+//sub-components.
+By designing this way, if there is any future update in algorithms or
+//styling, it would be easier to make respective changes instead of mixing everything
+//together.

-Furthermore, it is always a good practice to combine conditional statements (if applicable with similar conditional cases) because programmers can easily debug which one of the statement has problem.
+//Furthermore, it is always a good practice to combine conditional statements (if
+//applicable with similar conditional cases) because programmers can easily debug which one
+//of the statement has problem.
-Furthermore, timeDifferenceInWeeks is not declared but not used in the function, so it should be commented out (not deleted in case for future use, but not right now)
+//Furthermore, timeDifferenceInWeeks is not declared but not used in the function, so it
+//should be commented out (not deleted in case for future use, but not right now)

 ## client/src/features/posts/PostExcerpt.jsx
-Change:
+//Change:
-    import { Link, useNavigate } from 'react-router-dom';
+//    import { Link, useNavigate } from 'react-router-dom';
 To:
     import { useNavigate } from 'react-router-dom';